bringing students together.

 • Include a calendar page for events.
 This calendar page will show all the users’ events in one centralized location.
 This is accessible from the second icon on the navigation bar on the bottom of each page.

 • Make a student profile page for each user.
 They can see the clubs they are a part of, upcoming events, their interests, and the information that is unique per user.
-That would be accessible from the last button on the navigation bar.
+This will be accessible from the last button on the navigation bar.

-Added interactive filter differentiation between clubs and events when browsing a certain hashtag for more precision.
+Added interactive filter differentiation between clubs and events when browsing for more precision.

-Added visual calendar within Calendar page instead of only a list of upcoming events for better understanding.
+Added visual calendar within Calendar page instead of a list of upcoming events for better understanding.

 Added ability to switch accounts to make it easier for users who are both a student and a club owner.

 Taking what we learned from testing the digital prototype, we made upgrades to our design leading us to our final design.
 Some of the screens from this final design are shown below.

 From this project, I learned that there is a significant gap in ways to connect with clubs on the University of Michigan campus.
 Through this process, I discovered that students want customizable options for filtering through potential events and clubs to join.
 They also want a centralized location to keep track of their events due to their already busy schedule.
 These realizations guided the design and led to the final design.